EmilienLeroy/HighScore/docs/guide/installation.md

 ## Manual
 :::warning
-Use the source to use in production is possible but not recommanded.
+Use source in production is possible but not recommanded.
 :::

 ### Prerequisites